 Environmental Impact Analysis

 Signed into law in 1972, the Wisconsin Environmental Policy Act (WEPA) set forth the state’s environmental policy and created section 1.11, Wis.
 Stats.
 Under WEPA, all state agencies must analyze, consider and disclose the anticipated environmental impacts of certain proposed actions, along with reasonable alternatives to those actions.
 This requirement does not apply to local governments or private entities.

 WEPA Compliance Procedures

 Different state agencies have different procedures for complying with WEPA.
 The DNR’s procedures are established in Ch.
 NR 150, Wis.
 Adm.
 Code.
 In most cases, WEPA compliance is achieved through the DNR's programmatic procedures for those regulatory and resource management actions listed under NR 150.20(2)(a).
 These actions are classified as “integrated analysis actions,” and typically do not require an environmental impact statement (EIS).

 “Integrated analysis action” means a department action for which department programmatic procedures provide for public disclosure and include an environmental analysis that provides sufficient information to establish that an environmental impact statement is not required.
 [NR 150.03(12m)]

 Some DNR actions, like the permitting of metallic mines and the licensing of certain new hazardous waste facilities, will automatically require the preparation of an EIS, following the procedures set forth in NR 150.30.
 The purpose of an EIS is to inform decision-makers and the public about the anticipated environmental and socioeconomic effects of a proposed action or project and alternatives to the proposal.

-The DNR may also determine that an EIS is necessary for a proposed project involving one or more DNR actions, as described in NR 150.20(4)(b).
+The DNR may also determine that an EIS is required for a proposed project involving one or more DNR actions, as described in NR 150.20(4)(b).
 To learn about recent and ongoing EIS analyses, including any EIS documents that are open for public comment, see Current EIA Projects and Topics.